EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/KaurRange/Eldunhall/Anette.md

 ### Equipment
-In addition to his clothing and normal equipment, Anette has the following notable pieces of equipment.
+In addition to her clothing and normal equipment, Anette has the following notable pieces of equipment.

 #### Amulet of Kaur
 A small stone amulet depicting the allfather Kaur.